baldurbjarnason/this-is-not-a-book/Choose_your_structural_grammar/Would_I_do_this_again.md

 session a title and wrote a literary ‘review’ of it for the class.
 The teacher couldn’t tell the difference and none of the kids blabbed.

-Much ink (and pixels) has been spilled on the issue of the role of storytelling in games.
+Much ink (and many pixels) has been spilled on the issue of the role of storytelling in games.
 There’s always been a narrative element to games but the use and importance of stories in games exploded in the late 20th century.
 Even without computer games, roleplaying games, board games